alexforty/Kubernetes/CKA Training Files/core concepts/Kube-proxy readme.md

 _So how is that achieved?_

 Kube-proxy is a process that runs on each node in the kubernetes cluster.
-Its job is to look for new services and every time a new service is created it creates the appropriate rules on each node to forward traffic to those services to the backend pods. e.g. using IPTABLES rules.
+Kube-proxy's job is to look for new services and every time a new service is created create the appropriate rules on each node to forward traffic to those services to the backend pods. e.g. using IPTABLES rules.

-In example it creates an IP table rule on each node in the cluster to forward traffic heading to the IP of the service  to the IP of the actual pod.
-So how kube-proxy configure the service
+In example kube-proxy creates an IP table rule on each node in the cluster to forward traffic heading to the IP of the service  to the IP of the actual pod.

-We discuss a lot more about networking and services kube-proxy and POD networking.

-Later in this course again we have a large section just for networking.